 Grants and Applications

-While we do partner with larger and more visible non-profits occasionally, our hope is to focus our partnerships around smaller CBOs and NGOs with total operating budgets under $500,000 a year who are working in developing regions and share our mission of ending extreme global poverty [issues aligned with the Millennium Development Goals] and share our values.
+While we do partner with larger and more visible non-profits occasionally, our hope is to focus our partnerships around smaller CBOs and NGOs with total operating budgets under $500,000 a year who are working in developing regions and share our mission of ending extreme global poverty [issues aligned with the Sustainable Development Goals] and share our values.
 Even if your organization is larger, if you share our values and goal, we invite you to submit an LOI for us to consider.

 Human Rights, Compassion, Equality, Justice, Action

 Grants are broken down into three categories (Our Board of Directors will decide which type to award):

 - Full Grant: The full project amount is awarded upon approval.
 This grant is typically reserved for small CBOs.